 - Soul fans generally have high self-esteem and are creative, outgoing, gentle and at ease

-- Indie music lovers lack both self-esteem and the work ethic. (can anyone say “EMO !”)
+- Indie music lovers lack both self-esteem and the work ethic. (can anyone say “EMO!”)

-“Researchers have been showing for decades that fans of rock and rap are rebellious, and that fans of opera are wealthy and well-educated,” North said.
 His research has also looked at income vs music tastes, and found that higher income music loves like punchy and exciting music, whereas lower income listeners prefer more relaxing music in general.
 Of course there will always be exceptions, but his findings were quite telling on a general level.

 The research also found that as a whole, people who are into music are fairly well-rounded, creative and at ease with themselves.
 Much of his research is described in this book .
 There also are other studies that link mental problems to different style of musical tastes.